- Northeast Community College, hereinafter the “College”, is committed to providing a workplace and educational environment,

 - Evaluate the severity and nature of the alleged behavior and its potential impact to the community.

 - Determine appropriate investigative strategy based on the information received, and conduct or oversee a fair and impartial investigation of the alleged Policy Violation.
-Typically, an investigation will be completed within twenty (20) days of receipt of the complaint.
-If it becomes necessary to extend the process, both parties will be notified of a revised expected resolution time frame.

 - Take reasonable action to ensure that the behavior has ended.